-a and -r has been extended,

 of all differences, then you have to specify additionally

-the option -q.
+the option -q

-The output of the command numdiff -S -q file1 file2 is:
+The output of the command numdiff -S -q file1 file2

-5 numeric comparisons have been done, all of them have produced an outcome beyond the tolerance threshold Largest absolute error in the set of relevant numerical differences: 1.0000000000e-3 Corresponding relative error: 1.6701030958e-9 Largest relative error in the set of relevant numerical differences: 8.6956521739e-7 Corresponding absolute error: 3.0000000000e-6 Sum of all absolute errors: 1.0260001000e-3 Sum of the relevant absolute errors: 1.0260001000e-3 Arithmetic mean of all absolute errors: 2.0520002000e-4 Arithmetic mean of the relevant absolute errors: 2.0520002000e-4 Square root of the sum of the squares of all absolute errors: 1.0002469695e-3 Quadratic mean of all absolute errors: 4.4732404362e-4 Square root of the sum of the squares of the relevant absolute errors: 1.0002469695e-3 Quadratic mean of the relevant absolute errors: 4.4732404362e-4 +++ File "file1" differs from file "file2"
+5 numeric comparisons have been done, all of them have produced an outcome beyond the tolerance threshold Largest absolute error in the set of the major numerical differences: 1.0000000000e-3 Corresponding relative error: 1.6701030958e-9 First occurrence (#line, #field) in the first file: 1, 4 First occurrence (#line, #field) in the second file: 1, 4 Largest relative error in the set of the major numerical differences: 8.6956521739e-7 Corresponding absolute error: 3.0000000000e-6 First occurrence (#line, #field) in the first file: 1, 2 First occurrence (#line, #field) in the second file: 1, 2 Sum of all absolute errors: 1.0260001000e-3 Sum of the major absolute errors: 1.0260001000e-3 Arithmetic mean of all absolute errors: 2.0520002000e-4 Arithmetic mean of the major absolute errors: 2.0520002000e-4 Square root of the sum of the squares of all absolute errors: 1.0002469695e-3 Quadratic mean of all absolute errors: 4.4732404362e-4 Square root of the sum of the squares of the major absolute errors: 1.0002469695e-3 Quadratic mean of the major absolute errors: 4.4732404362e-4

 You can specify an absolute error tolerance (or a relative

-error tolerance) by the option -a (-r).
+error tolerance) by means of the option -a

-If the user specifies an absolute error tolerance,
+If an absolute error tolerance is specified,

-numdiff only reports the absolute differences
+only reports the absolute differences

 exceeding that tolerance.
 For instance, the output

-of numdiff -a 1.0e-5 file1 file2 will be
+of numdiff -a 1.0e-5 file1 file2

 ---------------- ##1 #:4 <== -5.98765432e+5 ##1 #:4 ==> -5.98765431e+5 @ Absolute error = 1.0000000000e-3, Relative error = 1.6701030958e-9 ##1 #:5 <== 100.00 ##1 #:5 ==> 100.000022 @ Absolute error = 2.2000000000e-5, Relative error = 2.2000000000e-7 +++ File "file1" differs from file "file2"

-Numdiff can also recognize non-numerical differences
+Numdiff can also recognize non-numerical differences between two files.

 then, instead of performing a numeric comparison, Numdiff will

-If the file example1 contains the line
+contains the line

 1.0 xyz 3.0 x y